Seychelles: Media

 The main daily newspaper is the Seychelles Nation and Seychelles News Agency dedicated to local government views and current topics.
 Other newspapers include Le Nouveau Seychelles Weekly, The People, Regar, and Today in Seychelles.
 Foreign newspapers and magazines are readily available at most bookshops and newsagents.
 The papers are published mostly in Seychellois Creole, French and English.

 Seychelles' prominent digital newspaper Seychelles News Agency was set to cease its operations completely on 1 January 2025, following the decision of the Seychelles government and National Information Service Agency (NISA) after ten years of news reporting in Seychelles.

 The main television and radio network, operated by the Seychelles Broadcasting Corporation, offers locally produced news and discussion programmes in the Seychellois Creole language, between 3 pm and 11:30 pm on weekdays and longer hours on weekends.
 There are also imported English- and French-language television programmes on Seychellois terrestrial television, and international satellite television has grown rapidly in recent years.

 Sports

 Seychelles' most popular sport is football, which has significantly grown in popularity in the last decade.
 In 2015, Seychelles hosted the African Beach Soccer Championship.
-Ten years later, in May 2025, Seychelles hosted the 2025 FIFA Beach Soccer World Cup making it the first ever FIFA Beach Soccer World Cup to be ever held in Africa.
+Ten years later, in May 2025, Seychelles hosted the 2025 FIFA Beach Soccer World Cup making it the first ever FIFA Beach Soccer World Cup to be held in Africa.